grafana/faro-web-sdk/packages/core/README.md

-# @grafana/agent-core
+# @grafana/faro-core

-Core package of Grafana JavaScript Agent.
+Core package of Faro.

 _Warning_: currently pre-release and subject to frequent breaking changes.
 Use at your own risk.